openstack/heat/doc/source/template_guide/hot_spec.rst

 ::

+  get_param:
-  get_param: <parameter name>
+    - <parameter name>

-The *parameter name* of the input parameter to be resolved is given as single parameter to this function.
+    - <key/index 1> (optional)
+    - <key/index 2> (optional)
+    - ...

+parameter name
+    The parameter name is required as it specifies the parameter to be resolved.
+If the parameter returns a complex data structure such as a list or a map, then subsequent keys or indexes can be specified which navigate the data structure to return the desired value.

 A sample use of this function in context of a resource definition is shown below.

 ::